 How do I navigate Amazon Music?

-When you start to use Amazon Music, you can personalise your experience by selecting a handful of your favourite artists, which the service uses to curate songs you want to hear in its personalised playlists.
+When you start to use Amazon Music, you can personalise your experience by selecting a handful of your favourite artists, which the service uses to curate songs you want to hear with personalised playlists.

 Regardless of how you get to Amazon Music — on the web or in an app — you have the same general set of controls.
 The home page lets you browse through curated music as well as playlists based on your personal interests.